IEEE 802.1aq: High level

-802.1aq is the Institute of Electrical and Electronics Engineers (IEEE) sanctioned link state Ethernet control plane for all IEEE VLANs covered in IEEE 802.1Q.
-Shortest Path Bridging virtual local area network identifier (VLAN ID) or Shortest Path Bridging VID (SPBV) provides capability that is backwards compatible with spanning tree technologies.
-Shortest Path Bridging Media Access Control (MAC) or (SPBM), (previously known as Provider Backbone Bridge PBB) provides additional values which capitalize on Provider Backbone Bridge (PBB) capabilities.
-SPB (the generic term for both) combines an Ethernet data path (either IEEE 802.1Q in the case of SPBV, or Provider Backbone Bridges (PBBs) IEEE 802.1ah in the case of SPBM) with an IS-IS link state control protocol running between Shortest Path bridges (network-to-network interface (NNI) links).
-The link state protocol is used to discover and advertise the network topology and compute shortest path trees (SPT) from all bridges in the SPT Region.
+802.1aq is the IEEE-sanctioned link state Ethernet control plane for all IEEE VLANs covered in IEEE 802.1Q.
+The Shortest Path Bridging virtual local area network identifier (VLAN ID) or Shortest Path Bridging VID (SPBV) provides a capability that is backward compatible with spanning tree technologies.
+The SPBM provides additional values that use Provider Backbone Bridge (PBB) capabilities.
+SPB (the generic term for both) combines an Ethernet data path (either IEEE 802.1Q in the case of SPBV, or PBBs per IEEE 802.1ah in the case of SPBM) with an IS-IS link state control protocol running between Shortest Path bridges (Network-to-network interface (NNI) links).
+The link state protocol is used to discover and advertise the network topology and compute SPTs from all bridges in the SPT Region.

-In SPBM, the Backbone MAC (B-MAC) addresses of the participating nodes and also the service membership information for interfaces to non-participating devices (user network interface (UNI) ports) is distributed.
+In SPBM, the backbone MAC (B-MAC) addresses of the participating nodes and also the service membership information for interfaces to non-participating devices (User–network interface (UNI) ports) is distributed.
 Topology data is then input to a calculation engine which computes symmetric shortest path trees based on minimum cost from each participating node to all other participating nodes.
-In SPBV these trees provide a shortest path tree where individual MAC address can be learned and Group Address membership can be distributed.
-In SPBM the shortest path trees are then used to populate forwarding tables for each participating node's individual B-MAC addresses and for Group addresses; Group multicast trees are sub trees of the default shortest path tree formed by (Source, Group) pairing.
-Depending on the topology several different equal cost multi path trees are possible and SPB supports multiple algorithms per IS-IS instance.
+In SPBV these trees provide a shortest path tree where individual MAC address can be learned and group address membership can be distributed.
+In SPBM the shortest path trees are then used to populate forwarding tables for each participating node's individual B-MAC addresses and for group addresses; Group multicast trees are subtrees of the default shortest path tree formed by (source, group) pairing.
+Depending on the topology, several different equal-cost multi-path trees are possible and SPB supports multiple algorithms per IS-IS instance.